 (c) is still considering the matter.

+(8) If the Registrar approves a different alteration to that submitted, or refuses to approve a proposed alteration, the Registrar must give the co-operative written notice of the reasons for doing so.

+[Section 103 amended by No. 7 of 2016 s.
+30.]

 104. Alteration by special resolution

 The rules of a co-operative must be altered by special resolution unless this Act provides otherwise.